mjposs/locational_uncertainty/README.md

 This repository contains the algorithms used to solve robust optimization problems studied in the paper

 *Marin Bougeret, Jérémy Omer, and Michael Poss: Optimization problems in graphs with locational uncertainty.
-Available at XXXXXX*
+Available at HAL(https://hal.archives-ouvertes.fr/hal-03331166)*

 The following algorithms are available:
 * The exact branch-and-cut algorithm  described in Section 4 and Algorithm 1 of the manuscript, see function `exact()`